agastya-hukoo/HTML-Sandbox/README.md

-Creating a professional README for a GitHub repository focused on HTML projects in a sandbox environment involves several key elements.
-Here's a template that you can use and modify according to your specific projects and requirements:
+Certainly!
+Here's the revised README for your GitHub repository, now named "HTML Sandbox":

 ---

-# [Project Name] Sandbox
+# HTML Sandbox

 ## Introduction
-Welcome to the [Project Name] Sandbox!
+Welcome to the HTML Sandbox!
 This repository serves as a dynamic and interactive playground for HTML projects, offering a space for development, experimentation, and showcasing.
 Whether you're a seasoned developer or a beginner, this sandbox is designed to foster creativity and learning in web development.

 ## Features
 - **Live HTML Previews:** Instantly view your HTML projects in action.